subbaraju2000/python-sdk-sync/README.md

 # Installation:

-To install the SDK, you can use pip:
+To install the SDK, use pip, the Python package manager, to easily download and install the required libraries.

 ```bash
 pip3 install python_sync_api